Monday, December 21, 2009

 third baseman Clete Boyer.

-“It wasn’t a planned publicity stunt,” Morganna told the News.> “I did it on a dare.
+“It wasn’t a planned publicity stunt,” Morganna told the

 “A girlfriend invited me to go to the game with her.
 I like Clete